Metro-North Railroad: Strike

 On March 7, 1983, after labor negotiations between the MTA and the United Transportation Union (UTU) broke off, Metro-North employees went on strike.
 Commuters were left to carpool or use shuttle buses running to subway stations in the Bronx.
 Metro-North wanted to eliminate minimum staffing requirements and wanted the complete freedom to assign crews–a demand that the employees would not agree to.
 This was the first strike to shut down the New Haven, Harlem, and Hudson at the same time since January 1961.
 The UTU also went on strike against NJ Transit, which took over Conrail lines in New Jersey, and against SEPTA in Philadelphia.
 Two weeks into the strike, Metro-North President Peter Stangl estimated that it lost $80,000 a week due to the strike.
 The chairman of the MTA's finance committee, Stephen Berger, feared that Metro-North would lose 5% of its pre-strike ridership of 90,000–costing the railroad $1.3 million.

 Richard Ravitch, the MTA Chairman, asked President Reagan to seek legislation to place the dispute under the law of New York State.
 Even though Metro-North was a state agency, the workers remained under federal law because Conrail was a federal agency.
-Reagan had turned down a request by Governor Mario Cuomo to intervene, but indicated that he would listen if a congressionally approve proposal was issued.
+Reagan had turned down a request by Governor Mario Cuomo to intervene, but indicated that he would listen if a congressionally approved proposal was issued.
 The strike lasted six weeks, and ended on April 18 when the two sides agreed to binding arbitration.